Where am I? What is this place?

 What’s a guide dog?

 A guide dog is a type of assistance dog that is trained to aid a blind person in safe, independent travel.
-If you want to learn more about guide dogs, feel free to read through this tag or you can ask me directly.
+If you want to learn more about guide dogs, feel free to check out my guide dog blog or ask me directly.
 And, of course, there’s always a trusty internet search.

 Wait!
 You’re blind?!